mathjax/MathJax-docs/options/output/chtml.rst

    styles that it generates.
 When true, this means that only the CSS needed for the math that has been processed on the page so far is generated.
 When false, the CSS needed for all elements and all characters in the MathJax font are generated.
-This is an etremely large amount of CSS, and that can have an effect on the performance of your page, so it is best to leave this as ``true``.
+This is an extremely large amount of CSS, and that can have an effect on the performance of your page, so it is best to leave this as ``true``.
 You can reset the information about what CSS is needed by using the command